ssujit/TMcloudMap/README.md

 # TMcloudMap

 ## a simple script to make a word cloud map.
-It is useful to find the key words in a document
+It is useful to find out frequently appread key words in a document.

 Text data has been taken from a published article that should be refere as: